Read more about our progress towards a disability confident workplace.

 of people with disability at KPMG have workplace adjustments.

-Our Access and Inclusion goals
+KPMG's Access and Inclusion goals

 The Access & Inclusion Plan 2024 has been developed in collaboration with the Access & Inclusion Taskforce and Australian Disability Network.
 Insights in this plan come from stakeholder interviews and focus groups with stakeholders - including KPMG people - with lived experience of disability.